Twilight Force: History

-The group made their debut performance in Madrid on November 30, 2013, before they had actually released any material publicly, while Johansson and Eriksson had done an acoustic set together the night before.
+The group made their debut performance in Madrid on 30 November 2013, before they had actually released any material publicly, while Johansson and Eriksson had done an acoustic set together the night before.
 Johansson played both sets with a broken index finger.
 With plenty of material for an album, the band started work on their debut album recording, Tales of Ancient Prophecies, which was released in 2014 by Black Lodge Records.
 The album hit 29th position in Swedish charts.
 Immediately after, the band began writing their second album.

 In February 2016 the band announced they signed a deal with Nuclear Blast Records.
-Later that year, on August 26, they released their label debut called Heroes of Mighty Magic with Joakim Brodén and Fabio Lione as guest vocalists.
+Later that year, on 26 August, they released their label debut called Heroes of Mighty Magic with Joakim Brodén and Fabio Lione as guest vocalists.
 In early October 2017, it was announced that Christian Eriksson had left the band.
 He was temporarily replaced by Tommy Johansson during their tour as a special guest of DragonForce in October and November 2017.
 Eriksson claims that he suddenly received a text from the other band members saying that he was no longer part of the band, and that they had found a temporary replacement, Tommy Johansson, for their upcoming tour.
 Additionally, the band cited his contribution to the works of the band as "nonexistent".
 In June 2018, Alessandro Conti of Trick or Treat and formerly of Luca Turilli's Rhapsody was announced as the new vocalist.

-On May 23, 2019, the band revealed the title and album art for their third album, Dawn of the Dragonstar, which was released August 16, 2019.
+On 23 May 2019, the band revealed the title and album art for their third album, Dawn of the Dragonstar, which was released 16 August 2019.
 The album was the first to feature Conti (as Allyon) on vocals.

-On November 5, 2019, the band announced that drummer Daniel Sjögren had departed the band.
+On 5 November 2019, the band announced that drummer Daniel Sjögren had departed the band.
 Sjögren clarified that his decision to leave the band was amicable.
 Isak Olsson, also from Falun, was immediately brought in to fill the role of De'Azsh.

-On November 3, 2022, the band announced the title of their fourth studio album, At the Heart of Wintervale, which was released on January 20, 2023.